Fairly Allocating (Contiguous) Dynamic Indivisible Items with Few Adjustments: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we study the problem of dynamically allocating indivisible items in a fair manner with few adjustments in both the contiguous setting and the noncontiguous setting.
-We present some directions for future work. \begin{itemize} \item Even though we establish tight upper and lower bounds to achieve PROPa in the contiguous setting, there are large gaps between the upper and lower bounds to achieve EF1 in both settings.
-The first open problem is to tighten these bounds.
+We conclude with some directions for future work. \begin{itemize} \item Even though we have established almost tight upper and lower bounds to achieve PROPa in the contiguous setting or when $n = 2$, there are still large gaps between the upper and lower bounds to achieve EF1 in both continuous and noncontinuous settings.
+The first future direction is to tighten these bounds.

-\item If the types of the items are drawn from certain distributions rather than adversely, can we show a better upper bound in expectation or asymptotically in both settings?
-Similar problems are presented in \cite{DBLP:journals/dam/Suksompong19}.
+\item If the types of items are drawn from certain distributions rather than chosen adversely, can we show a better upper bound in expectation or asymptotically in both settings\footnote{Similar problems are presented in \cite{DBLP:journals/dam/Suksompong19}.}?

 \item It would be interesting to investigate other fairness notions like EQ1 \cite{DBLP:journals/corr/abs-2101-09794}.